• Skip to primary navigation

 Free Things to Do in Monteverde

-If you plan to visit Monteverde, check out our post for 5 free things to do in Monteverde.
+If you plan to visit Monteverde, check out our post for 5 free and cheap things to do in Monteverde.
 You’ll find some cool local spots in there like the ficus root bridge and hollow ficus tree.

 Visit Churches